bnf2si/terraform-aws-cloud9/Readme.md

-Module to launch cloud9 ec2s of ssh-type (including VPC, Subnet,..)
+## Module to launch cloud9 ec2s of ssh-type (including VPC, Subnet,..)

 Usage: see example folder

+Readme.md is generated with `terraform-docs md . > Readme.md`

 ## Inputs